-Dr. Brian Semujju is a Part-time Lecturer teaching both undergraduate and postgraduate students at Makerere University.
+Dr. Brian Semujju is a Lecturer teaching both undergraduate and postgraduate students at Makerere University.
 In addition, Brian is the Editor of the African Journal of Communication, a journal published by the East African Communication Association.
 Brian has reviewed articles for the Journal of African Media Studies, Journal of Community Informatics, and Indilinga: African Journal of Indigenous Knowledge Systems.
 His own publications have appeared in journals including: Feminist Media Studies, International Communication Gazette, Journal of African Media Studies, the International Journal of Information Communication Technologies and Human Development, Journal of Alternative and Community Media, Journal of Community, Citizen’s and Third Sector Media, on top of several book chapters in the areas of mobile telephony, media law, and newsroom cultures.
 He is the recipient of the 2015 Best Student Presentation medal of the World Conference on Media and Mass Communication.
 His academic focus is on Communication Theory and Development Communication.

 Robert Madoi Nasaba holds a Masters of Arts degree in Media and Public Relations from Newcastle University as well as a Bachelor’s degree in Mass Communication from Makerere University.
 Robert has engaged with professionals within the media sector and academia.
 He has worked for some of Uganda’s top media houses, starting out as a reporter before working his way to the position of editor.
 His experience in journalism practice has straddled the print, broadcast and online arenas.
 He also lectured public relations modules at Uganda Christian University (Mukono) from 2009 to 2012.
 His teaching interests are in the areas of journalism practice and theory, professional ethics, political economy of the media, media industries, conflict and crisis reporting, sociology of news production, impact of new media and public relations.